mjhea0/meteor-in-action/readme.md

     });
   });

-  // essure that -
+  // ensure that -
   // (1) we can add data to the collection
-  // (2) after data is added, we can retreive it test('server insert : OK', function(done, server, client) {
+  // (2) after data is added, we can retrieve it test('server insert : OK', function(done, server, client) {
     server.eval(function() {
       Answers.insert({answerText: "whee!"  });